 The weekend before July Fourth was a big one in Atlantic City.
-That’s when Atlantic City’s casinos started to reopen.
-But not all of them.
+That’s when the casinos started to reopen — but not all of them.
 Borgata Atlantic City remained closed.

 But by the end of the month, all nine casinos will have their doors open.
-Borgata AC has tabbed its reopening for July 26.
+Borgata AC has slated its reopening for July 26.

 Borgata reopening originally delayed

-The decision to delay the reopening of Borgata stemmed from Gov. Phil Murphy’s walk-back of restarting indoor dining just before the holiday.
+The decision to delay Borgata’s reopening stemmed from Gov. Phil Murphy’s walk-back from restarting indoor dining just before the holiday.

 “We feel it best that we remain closed until such time that the governor lets us know it is safe to offer food and beverage,” said MGM Resorts International in a June 29 statement.

-Now, three weeks later, the Borgata plans to reopen to the public after a soft, invite-only opening.
+Now, three weeks later, the Borgata plans to reopen to the public after a soft invite-only reopening.